 11. Trussed Beam

 When the beam is reinforced with a truss, it is called a trussed beam.
-These types of beams are used mostly for making workshop sheds, warehouse sheds, and where there is a need for a long span and open space.
+These types of beams are used mostly for making workshop sheds, and warehouse sheds, where there is a need for a long span and open space.

-C. Based on Shape Of Cross Section
+C. Based on the Shape Of Cross Section

 12. Rectangular Beam